Building the garden

 Learning about peat free with Melcourt in Gloucestershire

-Wood for the garden, including the beautiful oak setts for the path, has been generously provided by Grosvenor Timberworks and All Green from Grosvenor's sustainably managed woodlands within their UK rural estates.
+Wood for the garden, including the beautiful oak setts for the path, was generously provided by Grosvenor Timberworks and All Green from Grosvenor's sustainably managed woodlands within their UK rural estates.

-Peat free pioneers Melcourt Industries have generously provided bark and other products to dress the garden.
+Peat free pioneers Melcourt Industries generously provided bark and other products to dress the garden.
 Plant Heritage has a longstanding partnership with Melcourt and we are grateful for their support.
-Niwaki and Gardena are kindly providing hand tools and other supplies for the planting team.
+Niwaki and Gardena kindly provided hand tools and other supplies for the planting team.

 Can you help us?